nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 Snippets
 ========

-Whether you are coding or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
+Whether you are coding, or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
 Use snippets to save yourself tedious typing.
-Snippets are smart templates that will insert text for you and adapt it to their context.
+Snippets are smart templates that will insert text for you, adapting it to their context.

-To create a new snippet, select **Tools | New Snippet…**.
-Sublime Text will present you with an skeleton for a new snippet.
+To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with an skeleton for it.

-Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages/User`` folder.
+Snippets can be stored under any package's folder, but for keeping it simple while you're learning, you can save them to your ``Packages/User`` folder.

 Snippets File Format